uwubackup/Tunezip/README.md

 - It is basically recycled and better code from my old bot xD, shh no one can know

-- Invite: Coming soon :D
+- Invite: Tunezip is a private bot for now :p

 # Issues